darthinvader/Creative-Writing/Book 1/01 Drafts/Scenes/06 - Lines of Sight.md

 Somewhere out there, Serathis agents were likely watching, measuring, preparing their own plans.
 Somewhere in dimensions beyond normal perception, Tengus waited with patience born of centuries.
 And below, in a chamber that had been sealed for thirty years, something ancient and terrible anticipated judgment day with alien patience.

-Two days.
+Time was short.
 The countdown continued, and every passing hour brought them closer to convergence of threats that would reshape everything they thought they knew about their world.

 But for the first time since this crisis began, Lareth felt something beyond grim determination.
 Looking at his companions—each preparing to risk everything for people they barely knew—he felt the quiet strength that came from standing with others who understood that some things were worth any sacrifice.